tthorntone/AdNauseam-Wiki/Dynamic-filtering:-quick-guide.md

 ***

 All embedded 3rd-party frames were blocked on the page.
 Good.
-However it appears there was an embedded Youtube video in the article:
+However it appears there was an embedded YouTube video in the article:

 ![figure 6](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/df-qg-06.png)

-If you want to block all 3rd-party frames by default, except for embedded Youtube videos on that particular site, two solutions.
+If you want to block all 3rd-party frames by default, except for embedded YouTube videos on that particular site, two solutions.

 ##### First solution